 Children with healthy teeth have no signs of early childhood caries and no other clinical findings.
 They are also experiencing normal tooth and mouth development and spacing.
+Apply fluoride varnish if child has not received treatment in prior six months.

-For more information about the AAP's oral health activities email oralhealth@aap.org or visit www.aap.org/oralhealth.
+For more information about the AAP's oral health activities and resources, email oralhealth@aap.org or visit www.aap.org/oralhealth.

 The recommendations in this publication do not indicate an exclusive course of treatment or serve as a standard of medical care.
 Variations, taking into account individual circumstances, may be appropriate.
-Copyright © 2011 American Academy of Pediatrics.
-All Rights Reserved.
-The American Academy of Pediatrics does not review or endorse any modifications made to this document and in no event shall the AAP be liable for any such changes.
+Inclusion in this resource does not imply an endorsement by the American Academy of Pediatrics (AAP).
+The AAP is not responsible for the content of the resources mentioned in this resource.
+Website addresses are as current as possible but may change at any time.
+The American Academy of Pediatrics (AAP) does not review or endorse any modifications made to this resource and in no event shall the AAP be liable for any such changes. © 2023 American Academy of Pediatrics.
+All rights reserved.